Hawks fire Pierce as coach following disappointing start - WTMJ

 AP Sports Writer

-ATLANTA (AP) — Atlanta Hawks coach Lloyd Pierce was fired on Monday following a disappointing start to a season of heightened expectations.
+ATLANTA (AP) — Atlanta Hawks coach Lloyd Pierce was fired on Monday, given the hook less than halfway into a season which carried heightened expectations before being hampered by injuries.

 Hawks president Travis Schlenk announced the move in a short statement released by the team.

 The Hawks are 14-20 and 11th in the Eastern Conference, following a 109-99 loss at Miami on Sunday night.
+It was the Hawks’ 11th loss after holding a fourth-quarter lead.
 The teams play again in Miami on Tuesday.

+Pierce, 44, gave no indication that he thought he was in trouble after Sunday’s loss.
+He even ran the Hawks’ practice on Monday morning in Miami.

 “We would like to thank Lloyd for his work and commitment to not only the Hawks organization but the city of Atlanta,” Schlenk said in the statement.

+Atlanta’s was Pierce’s first job as a head coach.
+He was previously an assistant with Philadelphia, Memphis, Golden State and Cleveland.

-Schlenk said the move, which comes less than a week before Atlanta hosts the All-Star Game, is timed to help the team enjoy a second-half resurgence.
+Schlenk said the move to fire Pierce, which comes less than a week before Atlanta hosts the All-Star Game, is timed to help the team have a second-half resurgence.

 “We have high expectations for our team on the court and we believe by making this change now that we can have a strong second half of the season,” Schlenk said.